educational-resources-and-services/bibletags-widget/README.md

   * Examine mock ups and docs to see what remain of initial design and add them to the roadmap
 * Test all implemented aspects of the API
 * Do first beta releases
+* Have API parameters checked and errors properly thrown when they are invalid (TypeScript?)
 * Get working on Biblearc
 * Get marketing site working (with ways to stay in contact/contribute/etc)
 * Make API docs an HTML file at bibletags.org